ekyoung/fbmessenger/README.md

 ## Key Features

-* Fluent API makes building messages to send easy.
+* Fluent API makes building messages easy.
 * Timeoutable, cancellable requests using `context.Context`.
 * Designed for use with one or many subscribed pages.